hosseinv93/rGB/README.md

 If you have used this plugin, please use the following citations:

-Name of paper and citation [link to paper](https://github.com/hosseinv93/rGB).
+Name of paper and citation [link to paper when we know](https://github.com/hosseinv93/rGB).